linmeishang/docker-mindstep/README.md

 docker build .
 ```

 ## Step 3: Run a container using the built image.

-Replace <image-id> with the image-id you have built.
+Replace < image-id > with the your image-id.

 ```
 docker run <image-id>